-The minimum length of a Sub-domain is two symbols and the maximum length is sixty-three symbols.
+The minimum length of a Sub-domain is one symbol and the maximum length is sixty-three symbols.

-3.2.5 Certain domains are reserved and these can only be registered as Domain Names under special conditions.
-The list of reserved domains and the special conditions for their registration are published on the EIF website.
+- 3.2.5.
+Certain domains are reserved and these can only be registered as Domain Names by the entitled persons.
+The list of reserved domains is established by the EIF’s management board and it is published on the EIF website..

 a) the Domain Name being applied for,

 b) the name of the Administrative Contact, their personal identification code and the name of the country that issued it (or in the absence of the personal identification code – the date of birth and the name of the country of nationality), telephone number and e-mail address,,